 Clean water is the only cleaning agent that is required when Cat ELC is drained from a properly maintained cooling system.

-After the cooling system is drained and after the cooling system is refilled, operate the engine while the cooling system filler cap is removed.
+After the cooling system is drained and then refilled, operate the engine while the cooling system filler cap is removed.
 Operate the engine until the coolant level reaches the normal operating temperature and until the coolant level stabilizes.
 As needed, add the coolant mixture in order to fill the system to the proper level.